 If the company directors of a massive tar sands operation approach a beautiful and remote countryside, they would obviously not destroy that natural environment if they were motivated by an attitude of love and reverence for all that exists in this world, and they would rather seek to do something else with their lives that can help to heal, rather than exacerbate, the degradation of the environment.
 When analysed with an inner awareness of world problems, the only reason why these individuals can make huge profits from their activities is because they do not know themselves or what they have inside, meaning the true spiritual reality of the inner Self, for it is a lack of Self-knowledge and awareness that underlies all of our problems in the final analysis.

 I am not suggesting that political activism is somehow futile or misguided in its present forms, which is quite the reverse in light of our escalating social and environmental turmoil.
-But if we want to perceive for ourselves what ‘love’ really means on a planet with plentiful resources in which millions of people are dying in poverty, in which the problem of man-made climate change is near to approaching a catastrophic climax, in which cold-blooded theft and hatred is rampant in international affairs—then we need to engage with our inborn compassionate awareness and our intrinsic common sense.
+But if we want to perceive for ourselves what ‘love’ really means on a planet with plentiful resources in which millions of people are dying in poverty, in which the problem of man-made climate change is near to approaching a catastrophic climax, in which cold-blooded theft and hatred is rampant in international affairs—then we need only engage with our common sense and our inborn compassionate awareness.
 What we are observing is so banal that it is wise, for the truth of the heart is always unadorned and simple.
 Love in the context of world problems today is closely related to the need of detachment; meaning, in this respect, detachment from greed, from selfishness, from the old ways of aggressive competition, environmental destruction and legitimated theft.

 Hence to understand the practical benefits of adopting this inner perspective and awareness, we should carefully ponder anew that seemingly mysterious question: what is preventing our societies from transitioning to clean energies and environmentally sustainable, more equitable living standards worldwide, in light of how feasibly that transition could be rapidly achieved?
 To repeat, the answer is not complicated in spiritual and psychological terms—it is simply and always a lack of love.
 For without the manifestation of love in this world, without the awakening of the spiritual heart centre of humanity as a whole, then it is impossible to propose a more enlightened social order that will be accepted and embraced by the populace in its majority.
 Any policies that are imposed from above to limit consumption levels or share resources will inevitably be resisted, opposed and ultimately rejected.
 And do we really imagine that such policies will be legislated for and enacted by our present governments?